 - Build confidence in public speaking through practice

 This course is an open enrollment course.
-No application is required and registration is available by clicking "Add to Cart" below.
-Students in the Project Management Intensive program are required to register for all courses in the program.
+No application is required and registration is available by clicking "Add to Cart."
+Current students must register with their Georgetown NetID and password.
+New students will be prompted to create an account prior to registration.